 Now, Henderson is set to share the Buckeye backfield with All-SEC RB Quinshon Judkins, giving the team the best running back duo in the country.
 Judkins and Henderson will keep each other fresh for a deep College Football Playoff run as the Buckeyes look to load up for the expanded playoff.

-This two-headed monster will be a very interesting sub-plot of the 2024 college football season.
+This two-headed monster will be a very interesting 2024 college football season sub-plot as the Buckeyes enter a do-or-die season.

 2023 stats: 854 yds, 11 TD, 6.2 avg, 19 rec, 229 reYD (9 games)